WPManageNinja/fluent-boards-dev-doc/src/index.md

 <section id="home-hero">
   <h1>FluentBoards Developers Docs</h1>
-  <p>Learn how to extend FluentBoards core to create new integrations or add custom functionalities to your CRM.
+  <p>Learn how to extend FluentBoards core to create new integrations or add custom functionalities to your boards.
 Here you will find detailed documentation, handy code snippets and full code examples.</p>
 </section>

 <section id="home-get-started" class="home-content">